FOR PHYSICAL AND MENTAL HEALTH

 Cardiovascular Exercise

-Cardiovascular workouts are treated a little bit differently.
+Conversely, cardiovascular workouts are treated a little bit differently.
 The American College of Sports Medicine recommends 3 to 5 days of cardiovascular exercise per week.
-Just by looking at those recommendations, you can see that you won't be able to rest every other day.
+Just by looking at those recommendations, you can see that most people won't be able to rest every other day.
+Less intense days like long walks, may not require a rest day.

 Further research will show that you can run on consecutive days if the second day is a less intense day.
 For example, if today you run 40 minutes at 80 to 90% of your VO2 max, then tomorrow you can jog 30 minutes at an intensity level of 60 to 70% of your VO2 max.
 You can follow two run days with a rest day.
 Experts call the second run an easy day or a recovery day.

-Just make sure you are getting some rest and you are stretching after every workout.
+Just make sure you are listening to your body, resting enough, and stretching all your major muscles.
 Flexibility training will improve performance and/or reduce the risk of injury.
 Click the image below to read about all the benefits.

 exercise and stretching at pfta schools